 Meeting in the Church Centre, and designed specifically for children and those who have little, or no, prior knowledge of the Christian faith, Junior Church uses story telling and craft to open up the theme of the day in an engaging manner.

 Following a short time of worship, the storyteller sets the scene prior to everyone breaking up, whenever appropriate, into age specific teaching groups (eg, 0-5, 5-8, 8-11, 11-15+) for arts, crafts, drama and discussions.

 All those who lead and help with ‘Junior Church’ hold current DBS clearance.

-Refreshments are served in the church centre immediately following all of these services.
+Refreshments are served in church or the church centre immediately following all of these services.

 Please follow the links below for further information about festival and other special services, either on the HOME page of this site, or within the [CALENDAR SECTION] of our page on the official Church of England ‘A Church Near You’ website.